What Is a Stock Drawdown?

 The key distinction: drawdowns apply to any individual asset and have no minimum threshold.
 A stock in a 3% drawdown is simply 3% below its all-time high.
 Corrections and bear markets are terms reserved for broader market declines of specific magnitudes.

 This makes drawdowns the most versatile and precise measurement for individual stock monitoring.
-You can track the drawdown of any asset — a single stock, an ETF like the S&P 500 (SPY), or a cryptocurrency like Bitcoin (BTC) — at any given moment.
+You can track the drawdown of any asset, from a single stock to an ETF like the S&P 500 (SPY) or a cryptocurrency like Bitcoin (BTC), at any given moment.

 Why Drawdowns Matter for Investors

 Tracking drawdowns helps investors move beyond emotional decision-making and toward data-driven buying.
-When a quality stock you've been watching enters a significant drawdown, it may represent a buying opportunity — the same business at a lower price.
-This is the foundation of the buy-the-dip strategy.
+When a stock you follow enters a significant drawdown, the data can show whether a decline of that size is routine or rare for that business.
+That historical context is the foundation of evaluating market dips with data.

 This is why experienced investors compare the current drawdown against historical drawdown patterns for each stock.
 A drawdown that is 2–3 times larger than a stock's typical pullback is far more noteworthy than one that falls within normal volatility.
 Understanding this distinction is what separates opportunistic buying from catching a falling knife.